Discipline – A Misunderstood Friend

 It helps us to lead our lives in a more conscious and purposeful way.

-Maybe, therefore, discipline is not the enemy of freedom, but one of its most important prerequisites.
+Therefore, discipline is not the enemy of freedom, but one of its most important prerequisites.